uvarc/workshop-site/content/lesson/git.md

 ## Exercises

-The afternoon lab component is intended to give you a chance to explore and use the tools discussed in the morning lecture.
+The exercises are intended to give you a chance to explore and use the tools discussed in the morning lecture.
 These exercises introduce new concepts as well, and in doing so point towards various tools and documentation.
 Feel free to spend as much or as little time with each prompt.

 ---